shailendrakharwar13/Hangman/README.md

-# Hangman- This is a simple program on implementation of Famous vintage computer game Hangman.
+This is a simple program on implementation of Famous vintage computer game Hangman.
 Random functions are used int the program.